This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids help decrease inflammation around your incision.

-- You may bleed more than expected or get an infection.
+You may bleed more than expected or get an infection.
 A scar may develop as the incision heals.
 The scar may become large and raised.
 Your stitches may come apart.
-Blood may build up in your wound and cause a large, swollen bruise.
+Blood may build up in the incision area and cause a large, swollen bruise.
 The nerves near your incision may be damaged.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.